RyanRasi/MovieMatch/README.md

 `git clone https://github.com/RyanRasi/MovieMatch`

-3. Download the dataset [MovieLens 20M Dataset](https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset) and place the two required files within the `/assets/data` folder.
-The two files are `movies_metadata.csv` and `ratings.csv`, both totalling 744 MB.
+3. Open two terminals

+4. In one terminal cd to the backend folder. `cd backend` Then run  `mvn clean package`

+5. Build then run the backend API using `docker build -t movie-match-backend` and `docker run -d -p 8080:8080 movie-match-backend:latest`
-4. Build the Docker image: Open a terminal, navigate to your project directory (where the Dockerfile is located), and run the following command to build the Docker image:

-`docker build -t movie-match .`
+6. In the second terminal, navigate to the main project directory (where this README is located), and run the following command to build and run the Docker image: `docker build -t movie-match-frontend .` and `docker run -d -p 4200:80 movie-match-frontend:latest `

-This command builds the Docker image using the Dockerfile in the current directory and tags it with the name `movie-match`.

-5. Run the Docker container: After the image is built, you can run a container based on that image using the following command:

-`docker run --rm -p 8080:8000 movie-match`

-This command starts a container using the `movie-match` image and gives you an interactive terminal within the container.
+7. Alternatively if you have Docker Desktop you can manually run these dockerfiles from the GUI interface after building.

-You can now access the application here [localhost:8080](http://localhost:8080/)
+5. You can now access the frontend application here [localhost:4040](http://localhost:4040/)

-6. Interact with the Spark application: Once the container is running, you can interact with the Spark application just like you would in a regular Spark environment.
-The code will execute within the container, utilizing the Spark installation inside.

-7. Clean up: When you're finished using the container, you can stop and remove it using the following commands:

-`docker stop movie-match`
+6. To stop the containers run, `docker stop movie-match-frontend` and `docker stop movie-match-backend`

 ## Usage

-1. User selects three movies: Update the `selectedMovies` array in the code with the movie IDs of the three movies selected by the user.
+1. Select a minumum of three movies using the search dropdown.

-2. Generate movie recommendations: The application will generate movie recommendations based on the user-based collaborative filtering and content-based filtering models.
+2. Click recommend: The application will generate movie recommendations based on a hybrid combination of user-based collaborative filtering and content-based filtering models.

-3. View the recommendations: The recommended movies will be displayed in the console.
+3. View the recommendations: The recommended movies will be displayed asynchronously within the search.

-4. Customize the recommendations: You can modify the number of recommendations generated, the parameters for the collaborative filtering model, or the content-based filtering model as per your requirements.

-5. Stop the application: Terminate the Spark application when you no longer need the recommendations.
+## Evaluative Comments

+1. The hybrid approach isn't accurate in the recommendations, however this is a limitation of the 'cold start' having no data on the user to start with.
+This approach revolves around assigning the user to no.999and has three movies recommended despite other users having over fifteen.

+2. A significant amount of libraries are outdated with missing dependencies leading to Java 11 being the latest supported project version.

+3. Other languages offer better implementations of the Hadoop and Spark libraries allowing for rich results to be obtained.
+The main reason why I chose this software package of Java, Spark, Hadoop & Mahout was due to this combination being state-of-the-art a few years ago.
+If I had to do this project again, I would pick Python and Spark with tensorflow libraries to supplement.

 ## Support and Donations